Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: Introduction

 In this article we consider semilinear first order stochastic partial equations (SPDEs) with a random source term.
 The noise is modeled by a space-time L\'evy process taking values in a suitable infinite-dimensional Hilbert space $U$.
 Existence and uniqueness of weak solutions to this type of equations is ensured but in general no closed formulas or distributional properties are available.
 Thus, we need to rely on numerical discretization schemes to estimate moments or statistics of the solution.
 The numerical approximation of SPDEs has been an active field of research in the last decade.
 Most publications focus on second order parabolic equations, i.e. stochastic versions of the heat or Allen-Cahn equation, see for instance \cite{BL12,BLS13,D09,GM05,GSS16,JP09,JKN11,KLL15,K14} and the references therein.
 In this setting, L\'evy fields as driving noise of the SPDE have been investigated, among others, in \cite{BL12b,BSt18,BZ10,DHP12,PZ07}.
 Results on second order hyperbolic SPDEs may be found, e.g., in \cite{ACLW16,CQS16,KLS15,PZ07,W06} and the references therein, nonlinear hyperbolic SPDEs are the subject of interest, for example, in \cite{BJ13,KR12}.
-To model the dynamics in financial markets, however, it is more common to consider first order linear hyperbolic SPDEs, for example in the \textit{Heath-Jarrow-Morton model} with \textit{Musiela parametrization} for interest rate forwards, see \cite{BM94,CT07,HJM92}.
-Another example can be found in \cite{BB14,BK08}, where the authors motivate a stochastic framework to model energy forward markets perturbed by infinite-dimensional noise.
-The underlying SPDE is a semilinear hyperbolic transport problem, where the nonlinearity stems from a no-arbitrage condition and directly depends on the volatility in the market, represented by the integrand for the infinite-dimensional noise process.
-Naturally, the numerical treatment is then more involved than in the parabolic case, as we face lower regularity of the solution and the transport semigroup is not analytic.
-Consequently, there is very little literature on the numerical analysis of stochastic transport problems as for example \cite{B10,KT14}.